 They have many benefits but do not try to put them on the table instead of sea salt because they are very bitter and not suitable for cooking 🙂

-Epsom salts are muscle relaxants among the various benefits like counteracting water retention.
+Epsom salts are muscle relaxants with various benefits, like counteracting water retention.
 Therefore, they are excellent after a workout to counteract DOMS (those pains/muscle soreness that is sometimes almost disabling after intense physical exercise).

 Epsom salts are also relaxing and anti-stress, reduce headaches from muscle tension in the neck area, and have purifying functions for the body.